What is Ransomware?

 2. Once the download completes, browse the location of the file.
 Double-click to run the program and begin the install process.

-3. On first windows of installation wizard, click Next to continue.
+3. On the first window of the installation wizard, click Next to continue.
 Then, it will display the program’s License Agreement.
 You need to Accept the terms in order to proceed.
 If Windows prompts for User Account Control, please click Yes to proceed.

 4. On succeeding windows, click Next or Continue to carry on with the installation.
 After completing the installation process, Launch Sophos Virus Removal Tool.

 The above procedures should have totally eliminated the ransomware.
-However, if you found that there are still remnants of the virus, please proceed to succeeding procedures below.
+However, if you find that there are still remnants of the virus, please proceed to the next steps below.

 Recover Files from Ransomware Infection